BlueBrain/morph-tool/README.rst

 XY plane from a H5 file to a SWC soma which is represented as a cylinder along Y.

-As a result, it has been choosen to take the soma surface as an invariant.
-This means soma surfaces of the input and output morphologies, as computed by NEURON, should be the preserved.
+As a result, it has been chosen to take the soma surface as an invariant.
+This means soma surfaces of the input and output morphologies, as computed by NEURON, should be preserved.

 Here are the possible cases for the soma conversion: